-Don’t forget to plan ways to entertain guests during down times.
+Don’t forget to plan ways to entertain guests during downtime.

 You’ve said your “I do’s” at the beautiful wedding ceremony of your dreams, and now it’s time to prepare for your reception.
-If you need time to take pictures, set up, or just have some downtime before your reception starts, you may want to devise a plan for your guests.
+If you need time to take pictures, set up, or have some downtime before your reception starts, consider devising a plan for your guests.

 Having people stand around for hours waiting to move to the reception is boring and can lose some of the momentum you’ve been building.
 Need a solution?
 Here are eight great ideas for things your guests can do between the ceremony and reception.